Here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 I'm not trying to be provocative or anything here.

-I just I don't quite get it.
+I just, I don't quite get it.

-So anyway, the Liberal Sewer is backing up big day tomorrow.
+So, anyway, the liberal sewer is backing up big day tomorrow.

 He is not going to resign.

-I mean if he was going to resign, it'd be out there.
+If he was going to resign, it'd be out there.

-These things always uh always leak.
+These things always leak.

 And the Democrats may be taking everybody down that road.

-Their executive director is a name uh woman named Melanie Sloan, and I saw that yesterday, and I've no I've seen that name.
+Their executive director is a woman named Melanie Sloan.

 I've seen that name in Democrat circles and so forth.

-It turns out that Melanie Sloan worked as a legal counsel to then Senate Judiciary Committee Chairman Joe Biden and minority counsel to ranking House Judiciary Democrat John Conyers.
+It turns out that Melanie Sloan worked as a legal counsel to then Senate Judiciary Committee Chairman Joe Biden and Minority Counsel to ranking House Judiciary Democrat John Conyers.

 Let's go to the phones.